 A great coach will take the time to listen to your concerns but an even better one will step back and let you learn until you listen.

-Nate, I have always believed that fast times require fast training, it should never be quantity focused -friend and mentor, GEN David Petreaus
+Nate, I have always believed that fast times require fast training, it should never be quantity focused-GEN David Petreaus

 Don't Be In Such A Rush

 If you have a targeted race in 4 months.

 You have to be overly patient in this sport.
 In addition, accept the fact that goals are not always met on our watch.

 It may take a season or another year to reach that goal you have been seeking.

 The Kenyans have taught me that you have to always keep looking ahead.

 You have to work hard but pushing and rushing the process will not get the results any quicker.

 It isn't worth your time.